giadina/pokedex/README.md

 The two endpoints are collecting several metrics that can be used to monitor the health of the system, and compute SLIs/SLOs such as server side Latency and Availability in case of a production service.
-For simplicity, I'm printing those metrics in the console every minute, but if I had a Graphite instance, I would report them there and plot dashboards in Grafana.
+For simplicity, I'm reporting those metrics in **csv files every minute**, so they maintain a "Graphite-like" structure path, but for a production-ready application, if I had a Graphite instance, I would report them there and plot dashboards in Grafana.

+I'm also committing the /metrics folder with examples generated while I was testing the app so that you can have a look at them.

 You will find these annotations on each endpoint:
 - @Timed: this will instantiate a timer that will report how long it takes for the request to complete.
-If you check the console while running the app, the reports can be found under this path:
+If you check the /metrics folder that will be generated while running the app, the reports can be found under this path:
-  - **Timers**:
+  - **Timers**: xxx.metrics.xxx.csv -> This is the formatted structure for better readability.
   ```
   com.pokedex.resources.PokemonResource.pokemon_info.basic.metrics
     count = 2